The Children’s Own School Experience

 12:30 – 2:30pm Afternoon Work Cycle / Rest

-• Depending on a child’s developmental stage, they may sleep on floor mats after lunch, or they may choose to engage with Montessori materials.
+• Depending on a child’s developmental stage, they may sleep on floor mats after lunch, or they may choose to focus on independent activity.
 The guide circulates for additional lessons.

 2:30 – 3:00 pm Afternoon Playground Time / Dismissal